Butternut Squash Risotto with Fried Sage (vegan, gluten free)

 This page may contain affiliate links, which means I will make a small commission for products purchased through my link.

-This creamy vegan Butternut Squash Risotto with fried sage is a warming dish perfect for your holiday table.
-It happens to be gluten free, too!
+This creamy vegan Butternut Squash Risotto recipe is a warming dish perfect for your holiday table.
+Creamy risotto, fresh sage, thyme, and rosemary– amazing taste, texture, and flavor!
+It happens to be gluten-free, too!

 If you’re a vegan or vegetarian headed to a holiday meal, you may be used to not having a ton of options.
 But it’s time to change that.
-This ultra-creamy risotto has seasonal flavors that are perfect for any holiday table.
+This ultra-creamy Vegan Butternut Squash Risotto recipe has seasonal flavors that are perfect for any holiday table.

 Of course, it’s just as delicious on any weeknight.
-So whether you’re hosting Thanksgiving or headed to a family or friend’s house, make sure that this butternut risotto is on the menu.
+So whether you’re hosting Thanksgiving or headed to a family or friend’s house, make sure that this risotto is on the menu!
+It makes a great main dish or side dish– I promise it will be a huge hit!

-Here’s what you need to make the best dairy-free butternut squash risotto:
+Here’s what you need to make the best butternut squash risotto.

 - Shallots.